denis-itskovich/wifi-mesh/README.md

 #### Introduction
 This simulator was developed as an academic project in 2009.
 It is not officially supported anymore, but you are welcome to fork and change it if you wish.

+The project was transferred to *GitHub* from *Google Code* in 2015.

 #### Features
 Allows to simulate traffic and routing building between moving in 2D space stations.
 Each station has the following properties:
 * Initial location